beginning of content

 • Yellow fever is found in parts of Africa, South America and Central America.

-• There is no specific treatment for yellow fever, but it can be prevented by getting vaccinated and protecting yourself against mosquito bites.
+• There is no specific treatment for yellow fever, but you can prevent it by getting vaccinated and protecting yourself against mosquito bites.

 What is yellow fever?

 Yellow fever is a disease that can cause severe illness and even death.
-It is called yellow fever because in serious cases, it causes jaundice (makes your skin turn yellow).
+It is called yellow fever because in serious cases, it causes jaundice (yellow skin).

 Yellow fever is part of a group of illnesses called viral haemorrhagic fevers.